aestevaomoraes/aestevaomoraes/README.md

 - 25+ years of experience in telecom operations
 - Experience in operational management and performance monitoring
 - Strong background in SLA, backlog control, and service operations
-- Experience leading and supporting operational and data-driven projects
+- Experience leading and supporting teams and projects through operational and data-driven initiatives.

 💡 I focus on:
 - Improving operational performance (SLA, backlog, MTTR)